In an era of unprecedented globalization, it’s easier than ever for businesses to connect with international clients, customers, and partners.

 Does PayPal Charge a Fee to Send Money?

-PayPal doesn’t charge a transaction fee if you send money from your online PayPal balance (or linked bank account) to friends or family within the U.S. But domestic credit or debit transfers via PayPal are subject to a 2.9% fee and include a fixed $0.30 transaction fee as well.
+The PayPal transaction fee is waived if you send money from your online PayPal account, a linked bank account, or from the PayPal Cash app.
+But you’ll be hit with a 2.9% fee and a 30-cent fixed transaction fee if you make a payment with your PayPal credit, debit or credit card.
 International money transfers also come with different rules, according to PayPal’s terms.

 Can PayPal be Used for International Transactions?